-- Aggressively reduce energy consumption through optimization and efficiency projects.
+- Aggressively reduce energy consumption through optimization and efficiency projects

-- Increase on-site generation of renewable power.
+- Increase on-site generation of renewable power

-- Procure off-site renewable power, including through renewable energy credits (RECs), utility supplier green power options, and power purchase agreements (PPAs).
+- Procure off-site renewable power, including through renewable energy credits (RECs), utility supplier green power options, and power purchase agreements (PPAs)

 By 2025, we aim to use 100% renewable electricity to power our global operations.

-In 2020, employee business travel generated 20,000 tonnes of CO2e emissions, down 71% from 2019.
-Commuting generated 100,000 tonnes of CO2e emissions, 50% less than the prior year.
+During 2021, our company fleet accounted for 20,100 tonnes of CO2e emissions, down 16% compared to 2020 and 39% less than in 2015.
 Our company fleet accounted for 24,000 tonnes of CO2e emissions, down 27% compared to 2019 and also 27% less than in 2015.
-Performance in these areas was impacted by travel restrictions related to COVID-19.

 To decrease emissions associated with business travel, we provide employees with low-impact travel choices through collaboration with travel providers, planning tools, and transportation alternatives.
 In 2021, we joined the Eco-Skies Alliance program to support the use of sustainable aviation fuel.

 We have committed to installing electric vehicle (EV) infrastructure at all feasible sites worldwide by 2030.
 In 2021, we offered EV infrastructure at 45% of 86 target sites, including 18 new charging stations installed during the year.
 Wherever feasible, we require new building constructions and leases to include EV infrastructure.

 See detailed information in the Operations section of the 2021 HP Sustainable Impact Report at: www.hp.com/go/report.